NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Living in Dominican Republic

-Why Dominican Republic?
+Why move to Dominican Republic?

 🏖️